 The Irish harp is a famous Irish instrument which has been used for centuries upon centuries.
-The ancient folk instrument has a beautiful delicate sound, but did not always carry the same honour as it does today.
+The ancient folk instrument has a beautiful delicate sound but did not always carry the same honor as it does today.

 The First Harp

 The story has it that the first ever harp was owned by Dagda, a chief among the Tuatha De Danann.
 At one time during a war with the Fomorians, the gods of cold and darkness, his harp was stolen but later recovered by Lugh and Ogma.
 When it was returned it had acquired two secret names and the ability to call forth summer and winter.
 From then on, when Dagda played, he could produce a melody so poignant, it would make his audience weep, he could play an air so jubilant it would make everyone smile, or bring forth a sound so tranquil, it would lull all who listened to sleep.
 So thus did the harp become the dispenser of Sorrow, Gladness and Rest.

 A twelfth Century Archivist, John of Sailsbury once wrote that,

 Had it not been for the Irish harp, there would have been no music at all on the Crusades.

 Irish Harps from them days differed from the large pedal harps that we see in modern symphony orchestras.
 They were much smaller and originally held on the Harper’s leg, it leaned against the left shoulder, and had no pedals.
 They were usually carved in one piece of bogwood.